-The energy resolution for $\alpha$ tracks was studied for both argon-based gas mixtures at atmospheric pressure.
-The micromesh voltage was set to $-340~\mathrm{V}$ (yielding gain $\sim29$) for Ar+CO$_2$ (90:10) and to $-240~\mathrm{V}$ (gain $\sim23$) for Ar+iC$_4$H$_{10}$ (95:5).
-The corresponding cathode voltages were $-1360$V and $-960$V, respectively.
-The $\alpha$ range in both gases is approximately 5~cm; since the source was mounted 2~cm from the active volume, some energy was deposited in the dead region outside the active volume.
-The effective energy deposited in the active region of the TPC is about 3.43~MeV.
-Energy spectra obtained from the sum of strip charges for both gases are shown in figure~\ref{energy}.
+The energy resolution for $\alpha$-particles was studied for both the gas mixtures at atmospheric pressure.
+While taking data, the micro-mesh voltage was set at -340~V (yielding gain $\sim29$) for Ar + CO$_2$ (90:10) and -240~V (yielding gain $\sim23$) for Ar + i-C$_4$H$_{10}$ (95:5).
+The corresponding drift cathode voltages were -1360~V and -960~V, respectively.
+The energy deposited by the $\alpha$-particles was reconstructed by summing the calibrated charge obtained from the charge-deposit profile of the readout strips.
+To obtain the final energy values, the total collected charge for each event was scaled by the effective gas gain determined for the respective gas mixture and adjusted by a conversion factor to account for the primary ionization energy.
+The resulting spectra represent the energy effectively deposited within the active volume of the setup.
+This measured energy was found to be lower than the primary emission of the $^{241}$Am-source due to the loss outside the active volume.
+The energy spectra obtained from the sum of the strip charges for both the gas mixtures are shown in figure~\ref{energy}.

-The energy spectra in Fig.~\ref{energy} display a pronounced peak near 3.35~MeV.
-The measured energy resolutions are $\sigma = 6.9\%$ for Ar+CO$_2$ (90:10) and $\sigma = 5.7\%$ for Ar+iC$_4$H$_{10}$ (95:5), corresponding to FWHM values of approximately 16.1\% and 13.6\%, respectively.
-The improved resolution in the isobutane mixture is consistent with its reduced electron diffusion and enhanced Penning transfer.
-The relatively coarse 1~cm strip pitch also contributes to the peak broadening, as the several-centimeter $\alpha$ tracks span only a few readout strips, increasing charge-collection variance.
-The present results fall within the range typically observed for bulk Micromegas readouts in AT-TPC- and TexAT-type systems operated at atmospheric pressure~\cite{Koshchiy20,Suzuki2013}, and are naturally broader than the $\sim$2\% FWHM achieved in high-pressure microbulk detectors~\cite{Dafni2009}.
-Overall, the measured resolutions are consistent with expectations for a 128~$\mu$m-gap bulk Micromegas with 1~cm segmentation operated at 1~atm.
-Future work will aim to improve energy resolution by employing finer readout segmentation which enhances position resolution and track fitting through superior spatial sampling as well as operating at lower pressures and exploring hybrid or microbulk Micromegas configurations.
+The measured energy resolutions are $\sigma = 6.9\%$ for Ar + CO$_2$ (90:10) and $\sigma = 5.7\%$ for Ar + i-C$_4$H$_{10}$ (95:5), corresponding to FWHM values of approximately 16.1\% and 13.6\%, respectively.
+The improved resolution in the latter mixture is consistent with the reason of reduced electron diffusion and enhanced Penning transfer in the given gas mixture.
+The relatively coarse 1~cm strip pitch also contributed to the peak broadening, as the $\alpha$-tracks of a length (< 5~cm) spanned over only a few readout strips, increasing charge collection variance.
+The present results fall within the range typically observed for bulk Micromegas readouts in AT-TPC and TexAT-type systems, operated at atmospheric pressure~\cite{Suzuki2013}.